An Adventure With Our Volcanoes...

 A Quick Overview On Volcanic Cones With Crater & Without Crater

-You will be surprised after believing, our small island is composed of more than 20 volcanic craters and cones without craters.
+You will be surprised after believing our small island is composed of more than 20 volcanic craters and cones.
 The mountains and hills you see around are examples of volcanic cones.
 In the world of volcanology, there are different cones, such as stratocone, spatter cone, tuff cone, conder cone, and rootless cone.

 Volcanic cones often have a crater.
-A crater is normally a circular hole in the ground of the cone, formed due to volcanic activity.
-A crater can be empty, filled with snow, constitutes vegetation, and finally, filled with a lake.
+A crater is a circular hole in the ground of the cone formed due to volcanic activity.
+It can be empty, filled with snow, constitutes vegetation, and finally, filled with a lake.
 As you probably know, most of the volcanic craters in Mauritius include dense vegetation or a lake.